uroesch/pngpetite/README.md

 `pngpetite` is not suited for every type of picture.
 Especially photographic images may not yield high savings.
-To visualize the differences between the original image and the optimzed one, google’s [`butteraugli`](https://github.com/google/butteraugli) tools is used.
+To visualize the differences between the original image and the optimized one, google’s [`butteraugli`](https://github.com/google/butteraugli) tools is used.

 <div class="note">